 “Of course, these activities look a little different than when other kids do them since Remi and Everett can’t move as quickly with the equipment they have,” said Samantha.
 “I think they’re too young to really notice right now, and part of that is because we don’t try to limit them from interacting in all the things that any other child would.”

 Samantha said that when Remi and Everett ride their DCP Mini, it’s an opportunity to watch them move in a way that’s expected of their age.

 “Just watching them having fun and feeling that independence is awesome,” said Samantha.

 “They’re in lots of therapies and go to a school that allows them to be with kids who are similar to them,” said Samantha.

 Samantha is a pediatric physical therapist and has known about Freedom Concepts for years through her work.
-At her old workplace, they often ordered Freedom Concepts trikes for their clients.
+At her old workplace, they often ordered Freedom Concepts trikes for their clients with cerebral palsy.

 Because her husband is in the military, Samantha’s family was able to receive the adaptive trike through military insurance.

 Samantha recognizes how fortunate her family was to be covered by her husband’s military insurance but thinks Freedom Concepts working with other funding sources is admirable.